 Military lodging reservations are made through Nellis lodging at DSN 682-2711, commercial (702) 652-2711 or e-mail email@example.com

-The Nellis Officers' Club and Enlisted Club are online.
-They provide an online calendar of special events, great dinner and lunch specials, catering information, recipes and general club information.
+The Nellis Club and Time Out Sports Lounge are online.
+They provide an online calendar of special events, great dinner and lunch specials, catering information and general club information.
 Phone (702) 644-2582.
 See the Services Web site for more information.

-We open at 7:30 a.m. for military in uniform and physically challenged.
+The commissary opens at 7:30 a.m. for military in uniform and physically challenged.
 The store provides 66,300 square feet. of shopping space and carries in excess of 19,000 line items.
-We have 22 regular check-outs and 4 self-check outs, additionally we offer a full-service deli, in-store bakery and rotisserie chicken.
+They have 22 regular check-outs and six self-check outs, and offer a full-service deli, in-store bakery and rotisserie chicken.

 One of our goals is to increase your ability to do business with the Air Force by offering another mode of communication for Vendors and by providing an additional medium for doing business.
 Visit the contracting Web page or call (702) 652-3360.

 The Retiree Affairs Office is constantly in need of volunteers to provide counseling to retirees.
-If you are a retiree, spouse of a retiree, widow or widower (with previous military retiree spouse), and would like to assist retirees with their problems and benefits, please contact us at the above telephone number or e-mail.
-RAO volunteers are asked to work three hours per week in room 135 of building 20 (Mission Support Building) where they counsel other retirees.
-Each volunteer will be fully trained before they start.
-The office is open Monday through Friday from 9 a.m. until 3 p.m.
-Three-hours shifts run from 9 a.m.-noon and noon -3 p.m.
+If you are a retiree, spouse of a retiree, widow or widower (with previous military retiree spouse), and would like to assist retirees with their benefits, please contact us at the above telephone number or e-mail.
+RAO volunteers are asked to work three hours per week in building 20, room 135 (Force Support Building) where they counsel other retirees.
+Each volunteer will be fully trained.
+The office is open Monday through Friday from 9 a.m. to 3 p.m.
+Three-hours shifts run from 9 a.m. to noon and noon to 3 p.m.

-Did you know Uncle Sam rewards retirees for their military service by giving them a veteran's preference for federal jobs?
-Yes - this is another great benefit for service to your country.
+Did you know federal government employment rewards retirees for their military service by giving them a veteran's preference for federal jobs?

 For information about civilian employment at Nellis visit the Air Force Personnel Center Web pages.
 All civilian jobs for Nellis are administered by the Air Force Personnel Center located at Randolph AFB.
 They maintain a listing of all open positions and the procedure to apply.
 For other personnel matters call the civilian personnel office at (702) 652-5212